 PATRICK AIR FORCE BASE, Fla. --

 Sea turtle nesting season is May 1 to Oct.
 31, and the 45th Space Wing, mission partners, residents and visitors, are reminded to observe and help protect wildlife by extinguishing all nonessential light between 9 p.m. to 6 a.m. during nesting season.
 This helps minimize injury or death to sea turtles protected by the Endangered Species Act.

-The beaches at Cape Canaveral Air Force Station, Florida, and Patrick AFB are prime nesting habitat for loggerhead, green and leatherback sea turtles.
-Artificial lighting negatively affects nocturnal sea-turtle behavior of both adults and hatchlings.
+The beaches at Cape Canaveral Air Force Station and Patrick Air Force Base, Florida, are prime nesting habitat for loggerhead, green and leatherback sea turtles.
+Artificial lighting negatively affects nocturnal sea turtle behavior of both adults and hatchlings.

-For further information about exterior lighting at 45th Space Wing installations, refer to the Space Wing Instruction (SWI): 45 SWI 32-7001, Exterior Lighting Management
+For further information regarding exterior lighting at 45 SW installations, refer to Space Wing Instruction (SWI) 45 SWI 32-7001, Exterior Lighting Management

-Questions regarding the requirements of the SWI, or concerns relating to sea turtles and lighting should be directed to 45th Space Wing Civil Engineering Squadron Installation Management Flight at 321-853-6858/6438.
+Questions regarding the requirements of the SWI or concerns relating to sea turtles and lighting should be directed to 45th Space Wing Civil Engineer Installation Management Flight at (321) 853-6822/6858.